Image: William P. Gottlieb/Ira and Leonore S. Gershwin Fund Collection, Library of Congress.

 One thing we have seen a lot of is musical similes.
 Over 25 individual musicians are in the database already, and jazz legend Dizzy Glllespie is our latest.
 Given the influence jazz had on hip-hop, I’m sure we’ll be seeing more of him.
 If I’ve correctly interpreted some of the more ambiguous similes coming up, we’ll be adding a couple more musicians before the sun goes down on this one.

 Like a harpy, call me The Great One like Wayne Gretzky

-Depending whether you take your mythology cues from the Greeks or Romans, harpies are beautiful or ugly half-human-half-bird things.
+Depending whether you take your mythology cues from the Greeks or Romans, harpies are either beautiful or ugly half-human-half-bird things.
 They’re certainly deadly, but (pedantry alert) I think Jeru may be confusing them with Sirens.
 These are the harmonious hotties who drew sailors to their doom with song.
 But as Wikipedia had barely started when this tune came out, I’m willing to let him off.

 And here’s another delicious simile double to savour.
 The samurai one is fine and that, but isn’t going to win any simile awards.
 I like how Jeru threads food and drink imagery throughout his verse.
 Mai Tais are, of course, a quintessential beach cocktail.

 These two ‘stronger than’ similes are the only times that Jeru strays into comparative territory.
 That’ll please the simile purists out there.